Edi Hila

 Malmö, 8.11 2025 – 12.4 2026

-The exhibition is initiated and curated by Joa Ljungberg, Moderna Museet Malmö, and Corinne Diserens, Hamburger Kunsthalle.
-It is jointly produced by Moderna Museet Malmö and Hamburger Kunsthalle, and is accompanied by a jointly published multilingual publication.
+The exhibition has been conceived and curated by Joa Ljungberg of Moderna Museet Malmö and Corinne Diserens of Hamburger Kunsthalle.
+It is co-produced by Moderna Museet Malmö and Hamburger Kunsthalle and is accompanied by a multilingual catalogue.
+The catalogue features in-depth essays and interviews, along with a rich selection of sketches, paintings, and drawings spanning half a century of Edi Hila’s oeuvre.

 The exhibition is shown in the galleries on Floor 2.